 - Primeval Beech Forests of the Carpathians

-5Ukraine Facts: The Language
+5. The Ukrainian Language

 The Ukrainian language (українська мова, ukrayinska mova) is the official language of Ukraine.
 It has an extended and modified Cyrillic script, with additional letters in its alphabet, compared to Russian, for example.
 For over a century, from 1804 until the Russian Revolution, the Ukrainian language was banned from most of Ukraine.
 “Russification” is the term used when a country gives up its language or culture, voluntarily or not, in favor of Russian language and culture, and Ukraine has been subjected to Russification for centuries, in some form or another, until quite recently when Ukrainian was promoted at schools and the Russian language demoted.

-6Ukraine Facts: World’s First Constitution?
+6. World’s First Constitution?

 No. Some people claim the Constitution of Pylyp Orlyk to be the world’s first, as do various people of other countries.
 However, constitutions of state can be traced back long before that.
 Still, the Constitution of Pylyp Orlyk from 1710 is considered one of the first state constitutions in Europe.